 35. Mark Wyngaard, CEO & Head Coach, MW Coaching

-How do you know how much activity you need to do to achieve target when you do not understand your Closing Ratio’s?
+How do you know how much activity you need to do to achieve targets when you do not understand your closing ratios?

 Sales is like baking, use the wrong measurements and no rising takes place!

-Once you understand your Closing Ratio’s you will know exactly how many calls you need to make to get X appointments.
-X appointments will get you X quotes/proposals.
+Once you understand your closing ratios you will know exactly how many calls are needed to get x appointments. x appointments will get you x quotes/proposals.

 How many quotes/proposals do you need to submit on average to get a deal?